Yenisey Krasnoyarsk (bandy)

 Yenisey (Енисе́й) is a bandy club from Krasnoyarsk, Russia.
-Yenisey has historically been a very successful club, having won the national championship sixteen times, last in 2021, and the Bandy World Cup in 1982, 1984, 2011 and 2015 and been runners-up in 1983, 1985 and 2000.
+Yenisey has historically been a very successful club, having won the national championship sixteen times, the last in 2021, and the Bandy World Cup in 1982, 1984, 2011 and 2015 and been runners-up in 1983, 1985 and 2000.

-After the 2011/12 season, Sergey Lomanov Jr was named the best player of the national championship.
+After the 2011/12 season, Sergey Lomanov Jr. was named the best player of the national championship.

-In 2017, former Mayor of Krasnoyarsk, Pyotr Pimashkov, became the new club president.
+In 2017, former mayor of Krasnoyarsk, Pyotr Pimashkov, became the new club president.

 During the period when Yenisey Stadium was being rebuilt to become an indoor arena, Lokomotiv Stadium was the temporary home arena.
 In December 2018 the new indoor arena was opened.